Skip to main content

 Orthopedics at CHOP is consistently ranked among the best in the nation, again earning the No. 1 spot on the 2024-25 U.S. News & World Report’s Honor Roll of Best Children's Hospitals.

-All surgeons in CHOP’s Hip Disorders Program have extensive training and experience in pediatric orthopedics.
-In addition, Dr. Sankar completed a second specialized fellowship in adolescent hip surgery.
-He is the only physician in the region performing certain specialized hip surgeries on adolescents and young adults.
+• All our hip surgeons have extensive training and experience in pediatric orthopedics.
+In addition, one of our program leaders, Wudbhav N. Sankar, MD, completed a second specialized fellowship in young adult hip preservation surgery.
+He is the only physician in the region performing certain specialized hip surgeries on adolescents and young adults and has been doing so since 2009.

-CHOP is a national leader in research on most pediatric hip conditions.
+CHOP is a national leader in pediatric and young adult hip research.
 Areas of active research include:

 • Development of novel imaging protocols for children’s hips